Do you work hard all day, but your poor time management stops you from ever getting caught up on your to-do list?

 While you might think this personality trait is a good thing, perfectionism can hurt your time management because you get caught up in insignificant details.
 You may struggle to prioritize certain tasks over others because everything seems of utmost importance to you.

 Sometimes perfectionists resist beginning a project until they know how to do it perfectly.
+They stall in the name of “research,” or procrastinate out of nervousness – both being slippery slopes towards more bad time management habits.
 Just dive in—you’re probably more prepared than you realize!

 If you tend to spend more time on tasks than necessary by making sure everything is just-so, simply set yourself a (reasonable) time limit.